vitorcecsimoes/theVelops/README.md

 #### Edit Password

--an old-password field that confirms if the old password is valid before sending the PUT request to change password -a new password and a re-type password field that validade with each other to check if both entry are the same before sending the put request.
+- an old-password field that confirms if the old password is valid before sending the PUT request to change password
+- a new password and a re-type password field that validade with each other to check if both entry are the same before sending the put request.

 #### Add User Car